 Mr. McDonald served the cotton industry in numerous leadership capacities before being elected as NCC president, including as a NCC vice president and director.
 He previously had served as the president of the National Cottonseed Products Association and as a member of its Board.
 He also served twice as Memphis Board of Trade president.

-Mr. McDonald, who was raised in Helena, AR., graduated from Mississippi State University in 1953 and earned his master’s degree from Georgia Tech in 1956.
+Mr. McDonald, who was raised in Helena, AR., graduated from

 Previous Oscar Johnston Lifetime Achievement Award recipients are: William Garrard, first general manager of Greenwood, MS-based Staplcotn Cooperative; Sykes Martin, a Courtland, AL, producer; Walter Montgomery, Sr., a Spartanburg, SC, textile manufacturer; William Rhea Blake, a former NCC executive vice president; Roger Malkin, long-time chairman and CEO of Delta and Pine Land Company, Scott, MS; and former NCC presidents, George C. Cortright, Jr., a Rolling Fork, MS, producer; Jack Hamilton, a Lake Providence, LA, producer/ginner/warehouseman; Lon Mann, a Marianna, AR, ginner; and Charles Youngker, a Buckeye, AZ, producer; and former NCC chairman James E. Echols, a Memphis, TN, merchant.
 Echols was the first to occupy the position of NCC chairman after the NCC changed the organization’s top position to chairman.